Trade and Globalization

 Evidence from Chinese imports and their impact on factory workers in the US

-The trend line in this chart shows a negative relationship: more exposure goes together with less employment.
+The trend line in this chart shows a negative relationship: more exposure goes along with less employment.
 There are large deviations from the trend (there are some low-exposure regions with big negative changes in employment); but the paper provides more sophisticated regressions and robustness checks, and finds that this relationship is statistically significant.

 But it's also important to keep in mind that Autor and colleagues are only giving us a partial perspective on the total effect of trade on employment.
 In particular, comparing changes in employment at the regional level misses the fact that firms operate in multiple regions and industries at the same time.
-Indeed, Ildikó Magyari recently found evidence suggesting the Chinese trade shock provided incentives for US firms to diversify and reorganize production.10
+Indeed, Ildikó Magyari found evidence suggesting the Chinese trade shock provided incentives for US firms to diversify and reorganize production.21

 So companies that outsourced jobs to China often ended up closing some lines of business, but at the same time expanded other lines elsewhere in the US.
 This means that job losses in some regions subsidized new jobs in other parts of the country.

 On the whole, Magyari finds that although Chinese imports may have reduced employment within some establishments, these losses were more than offset by gains in employment within the same firms in other places.
-This is no consolation to people who lost their job.
+This is no consolation to people who lost their jobs.
 But it is necessary to add this perspective to the simplistic story of "trade with China is bad for US workers".

 Evidence from the expansion of trade in India and the impact on poverty reductions